-B'Elanna smiled and nodded to Chakotay, as she took her seat beside him, smoothing her dark dress down around her knees.
+B'Elanna smiled and nodded to Chakotay as she took her seat beside him, smoothing her dark dress down around her knees.
 She gazed around at the assembled former crew of Voyager and nodded to a few others who met her eyes.

 "Any sign of her?"
 She didn't need to say more as she looked at her old friend.

 Chakotay turned to her and shook his head.
-"I didn't honestly expect to see her here and yet… Oh I don't know.
-I guess it doesn't matter any more.”
-B’Elanna shook her head sadly, feeling Tom take his seat beside her.
+"I didn't honestly expect to see her here and yet… Oh, I don't know.
+I guess it doesn't matter anymore."

 Chakotay lowered his head, his silence confirming her words.
 Slowly he raised his head again and looked about him.

 Chakotay looked to his left and met Tom's sad eyes and nodded to him, his mind drifting back over the last year now.
 He looked around him at the others gathered in this place and shook his head sadly.
 Kathryn had missed so much.

 Harry Kim met his eyes and smiled softly, Seven at his side.
 The former Borg had come a long way, finishing her journey to humanity on her own, the one her Captain had started.
 Chakotay watched her rock the small carrycot at her feet, her two-week-old son already asleep.
-Chakotay smiled softly as he remembered her wedding day ten months previously, how she had actually cried as she had spoken her vows, entering freely into an assimilation she desired, merging her life with Harry's.
+Chakotay smiled softly as he remembered her wedding day ten months previously, how she'd actually cried as she'd spoken her vows, entering freely into an assimilation she desired, merging her life with Harry's.
 Within two weeks, the seed of the fruit of that union had been sown, and as Chakotay watched her face now, he knew that the real meaning of humanity shone from it as she watched her son.

 He looked to B'Elanna, watching her as she scanned the crowd and surrounding area, knowing the one face she sought.
 Her hand rested on her stomach, swollen with child as Tom held their daughter, two-year-old Emma, born on Voyager.
 Chakotay shook his head again as he watched the little girl, goddaughter of Kathryn and himself and again he wondered how she could just have left it all behind.

 His eyes drifted now to Tuvok, sitting erect and passive with his wife P'Tel and several of their children and grandchildren.
 Even Voyager's former Security Chief had undertaken the long journey to Earth for this ceremony.
-Chakotay nodded now to the Doctor, Voyager's EMH and saw that even the Medic knew his thoughts.
+Chakotay nodded now to the Doctor, Voyager's EMH, and saw that even the Medic knew his thoughts.
 Their eyes met and silent understanding passed between them.

 His eyes drifted over them all, the Delaney sisters, both married now also, a double wedding with Joe Carey and John Harper, one of Tuvok's Security team.
-They had all come, even former partners and lovers, family and friends of those here today and the ones they had come to remember and mourn.
+They'd all come, even former partners and lovers, family and friends of those here today and the ones they'd come to remember and mourn.
 Chakotay looked around at them all, remembering every name and face, of those present and those forever gone, but maybe here in spirit in this place now for this gathering.
 He shook his head a little, drawing comfort from his spiritual beliefs.
 He studied all the faces before him, little change in their appearance in his eyes but he knew it only appeared that way, due to the fact that they all kept in such close contact with each other, coming together on a regular basis.
 He wondered how much his own appearance had changed and suspected that the past year had aged him more than two or three in the Delta Quadrant would have.